zohl/postgresql-simple-bind/README.md

 [![Build Status](https://travis-ci.org/zohl/postgresql-simple-bind.svg?branch=master)](https://travis-ci.org/zohl/postgresql-simple-bind)

 ## Description
-  A FFI-like bindings for PostgreSQL strored functions.
+  FFI-like bindings for PostgreSQL strored functions.

   `postgresql-simple-bind` is an extension for `postgresql-simple` library that faciliates and automates bindings creation.
 This is